-- When "HD/STD" is selected as the movie mode, minimal deterioration up to a zoom factor of 57X is possible only for STD shooting. - The zoom bar is not displayed while movie recording is in progress.
+- The maximum zoom factor using optical zoom (page 72) and digital in combination when "HD/STD" is selected as the movie mode is 318.8X. - When "HD/STD" is selected as the movie mode, minimal deterioration up to a zoom factor of 114X is possible only for STD shooting. - The zoom bar is not displayed while movie recording is in progress.